Guide: Employee-Driven Continuous Improvement

 Email doesn't scale.
 A shared spreadsheet becomes a garbage dump.
 Generic suggestion-box software that treats all ideas the same and gives no feedback will kill your programme faster than no system at all.

 You need CI software specifically designed for continuous improvement: not project management tools or innovation platforms trying to do everything, but software built for the actual CI workflow of submission, evaluation, prioritisation, implementation, and feedback.
-For the full 2026 market comparison see our 10 best idea management tools in 2026 guide and the buyers' guide.
+For the full 2026 market comparison see the buyer's guide.

 The system should offer simple mobile submission with photo upload, transparent evaluation status, integration with work management so approved ideas become real projects, feedback and recognition when ideas ship, and reporting on ideas per department, approval rate, cycle time, and estimated impact.
 Hives.co is purpose-built for exactly this workflow, with native Microsoft Teams integration, SSO, EU hosting, and flat-rate pricing so you can involve every frontline worker without per-user penalties.